SarahMDal/6540-database-project/Documentation.md

 #### A description of the columns:

-Number of Active Artist: The number of artists with the status ‘active’ in the database.
+`Number of Active Artist`: The number of artists with the status ‘active’ in the database.

 ### Columns: